syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/Maximum-DropDown-Height.md

 ---
 layout : post
-title : MaximumDropDownHeight for Syncfusion AutoComplete Control in Xamarin.Android description : Learn how to set the MaximumDropDownHeight in AutoComplete platform : Xamarin.Android control : AutoComplete documentation : ug
+title : MaximumDropDownHeight for Syncfusion AutoComplete Control in Xamarin.Android description : Learn how to set the MaximumDropDownHeight in SfAutoComplete platform : Xamarin.Android control : SfAutoComplete documentation : ug
 ---

 # MaximumDropDownHeight

-To set the maximum height of the drop-down portion of the Autocomplete Box control.
+To set the maximum height of the drop-down portion of the SfAutoComplete Box control.
 The maximum drop down height value can be any integer value.

 {% highlight C# %}